 From beloved son and international soccer player to loving brother and respected philanthropist, Jozy Altidore wears many important hats in life.
 And they're roles he embraces and cherishes on and off the field of play.

-Altidore currently plays striker for the United States Men's National Team and Sunderland A.F.C. of the Barclays English Premier League.
+Altidore currently plays striker for the United States Men's National Team and Toronto FC of Major League Soccer.

 The youngest of four children, Altidore was born November 6, 1989, in Livingston, N.J., and raised in Boca Raton, Fl.
 He enjoyed playing the game from the time he was a boy.
 As a budding youth star in South Florida, Altidore played club soccer for Boca Raton Juniors Soccer Club, winning the Florida State Cup and placing second at the Dallas Cup, before joining the U.S. U-17 Residency program as a 15-year-old phenom.